richafnu/Viva/Viva/glint/setup/set-up-user-roles.md

 The [**User Roles and Access template**](https://www.microsoft.com/download/details.aspx?id=105793) includes prepopulated example roles and instructions for defining permissions.

-**Not all User Roles and prepopulated attributes and permissions in the Glint template may apply to your organization.** To customize your template,use your Employee Attribute File labels (column headers) for attributes specific to your organization.
+**Not all User Roles and prepopulated attributes and permissions in the Viva Glint template may apply to your organization.** To customize your template, use your Employee Attribute File labels (column headers) for attributes specific to your organization.

 > [!TIP]